AtlantisSports/uwh-display/README.md

 ![Display v2.0](/docs/img/display-enclosure-v2.jpg)

-For this one we designed a custom logic board, and ordered prints of it from OshPark.
+For this one we designed a custom PCB, and ordered prints of it from OshPark.
 This version includes level-shifting buffer chips to convert from the Pi's 3.3v signals to the 5.0v that the displays prefer, which seems to stabilize the image and reduce glitches as compared to v1.0.
 Also included in this version is a Series 2 Zigbee, with ip68 bulkhead connection and underwater cabling to get the signal up to the surface.

 ![Display v2.0 Logic Board](/docs/img/display-logicboard-v2.jpg)

 #### Controller

-For the controller, we built a stand-alone water-resistant touchscreen interface.
-Internally, it has a Raspberry Pi v2, and another custom PCB from OshPark, along with a 7\" display, and wireless remote.
+For the controller, we built a stand-alone water-resistant touchscreen console.
+Internally, it has a Raspberry Pi v2, and another custom PCB from OshPark, along with a 7" display, and wireless remote.

 ![Controller v2.0](/docs/img/display-controller-v2.png)

 ### Version 2.1

-Seeing the difficulty in updating the software on the waterproofed displays, we opted to upgrade the Raspberry Pis to v3 in order to take advantage of their onboard WiFi chip.
+Seeing the difficulty in updating the software on the waterproofed displays, we opted to upgrade to Raspberry Pi 3's in order to take advantage of their onboard WiFi chip.
 Unfortunately, the power budget for the 3.3v rail on the newer Pis is not enough to drive the power-hungry Zigbee radios.
-This meant a bit of electrical re-work to add an external 3.3v supply to the logic boards on both the display's PCB and on the Controller's.
+This meant a bit of electrical re-work to add an external 3.3v supply to the logic boards on both the displays' PCBs and on the controllers'.

 ![Controller v2.1](/docs/img/power-hacking.jpg)